- Search Graduate Jobs

 University is supposed to be the time where you find all your people's people.
-You discover who you're supposed to be ub life and what your calling is.
-Even if that's pink fairy armadillo hearder in Argentina or worse.
-An accountant, or something equally as horrifying.
+You discover who you're supposed to be in life and what your calling is.
+Even if that's a pink fairy armadillo herder in Argentina or worse – an accountant, or something equally as horrifying.

 So what if in reality, its 11 am on a Tuesday morning.
 You’re knee deep in a Riverdale Marathon, drinking cheap goon.
 And you’ve used a coupon to order a Dominos pizza with directions to come straight to your room, because you can’t cope with the outside world right now.

 Look you’ll get there eventually, or you won’t.
 But you’ve got a hell of a lot of living to do well past your uni years, so don’t sweat whatever path you’re on at the moment.

 So you’re casually studying your undergraduate degree, whilst holding down a part-time job that pays poorly, while simultaneously coping with dorm life.
 No worries.
 We could do it in our sleep.